tanoManzo/notes/THCS webinar, March 12, 2024.md

 - Hello , Should you look for a partner from Poland, feel free to contact  Indutry Contact Point  MedTech &Health  (icphealth@port.lukasiewicz.gov.pl) or monika.slezak@port.lukasiewicz.gov.pl)
 - If you need a biomedical - Clinical partner totally elegible and agil from Spain (south), feel free to contact me: [aitor.rando@ibima.eu](mailto:aitor.rando@ibima.eu "mailto:aitor.rando@ibima.eu") .We work at the public health system of Malaga
 - ADEMED Romania - NGO active in youth and education, also in Health Horizon and Erasmus experience.
 Feel free to write: [florin.alexandru.ro@gmail.com](mailto:florin.alexandru.ro@gmail.com "mailto:florin.alexandru.ro@gmail.com")
+- Feel free to reach us out: [patientadvocacy@humanizedsolutions.com](mailto:patientadvocacy@humanizedsolutions.com "mailto:patientadvocacy@humanizedsolutions.com") , SME based in Portugal, specialized in patient and public involvement
+- Faculty of Medicine, University of Coimbra - Portugal.
+We are available and interested in participating in this call.
+If you need a clinical/research partner contact: ines.costa@fmed.uc.pt
+- [10:49 AM] Dorina ARDELEANU If you are looking for a Swiss partner, specialized in digital health and participative approaches with end beneficiaries, including vulnerable groups, contact us at [dorina.ardeleanu@tdh.org](mailto:dorina.ardeleanu@tdh.org "mailto:dorina.ardeleanu@tdh.org")

+like 1